One of the worst things about being wrong is that you almost never find out until it’s too late.

 While this isn’t the worst marketing mistake an agent can make, it can and will hurt your bottom line.

-After all, how can you tell if that new door hanger campaign or expensive light up yard sign, is worth the money if you can accurately measure your ROI?
+After all, how can you tell if that new door hanger campaign or expensive light-up yard sign is worth the money if you can’t accurately measure your ROI?

-Instead of guessing, smart Realtors who want to refine their game use VOIP services to get unique phone numbers they can use for different marketing methods.
+Instead of guessing, smart real estate agents who want to refine their game use voice-over-internet-protocol (VoIP) services to get unique phone numbers they can use for different marketing methods.

-If you’re looking for an affordable and feature-filled VOIP provider, check out Ring Central below.
+If you’re looking for an affordable and feature-filled VoIP provider, check out Grasshopper below.

 Speaking of getting your phone to ring, sometimes it’s even easier than tracking your website visitors and showing ads on Facebook.
 Sometimes all you have to do is ask.

-In the marketing world, asking someone to take a specific action (click here, call us for a free quote, etc) is a tried and true method of increasing engagement with your marketing materials.
+In the marketing world, asking someone to take a specific action (click here, call us for a free quote, and so on) is a tried-and-true method of increasing engagement with your marketing materials.

-So the next time you sit down to write copy for your door hanger campaign or sign riders, try and come up with a natural sounding CTA that makes sense for the medium.
+So the next time you sit down to write copy for your door hanger campaign or signs, try to come up with a natural-sounding CTA that makes sense for the medium.